-5 - Equipment
+Part 4 Section 5 - Equipment

-Equipment is tangible property.
+Equipment is tangible or intangible personal property.
 It includes information technology systems having a useful life of more than one year, and a per-unit acquisition cost that equals or exceeds the lesser of the capitalization level established by the non-Federal entity (i.e., the State) for financial statement purposes, or \$5,000.

-• If your State's equipment threshold is below \$5,000, check the box below and provide the equipment threshold amount.
-See §§200.12 Capital assets, 200.20 Computing devices, 200.48 General purpose equipment, 200.58 Information technology systems, 200.89 Special purpose equipment, and 200.94 Supplies.
+If your State's equipment capitalization threshold is below \$5,000, check the box below and provide the threshold amount.
+See \$200.12 Capital assets, \$200.20 Computing devices, \$200.48 General purpose equipment, \$200.58 Information technology systems, \$200.89 Special purpose equipment, and \$200.94 Supplies.